lfdcat/godot-box2d/README.md

 All code in this repository is provided under the MIT license.
 See `LICENSE` for more details and `THIRDPARTY` for third-party licenses.

 Based on [rburing/physics_server_box2d](https://github.com/rburing/physics_server_box2d).
 Many thanks to you for starting implementation on this!

+---

+**This is an unofficial fork maintained by [your-name/username] for personal use and bug fixes.**